brandur/sorg/content/talks-drafts/passive-safety.md

 Always use idempotency keys when executing foreign mutations.

-Work between foreign mutations are **atomic phases** that are safe to group into transactions.
+**Atomic phases:** Work between foreign mutations which is safe to wrap in transactions.
 Store idempotency keys and parameters of foreign mutations as part of the previous atomic phase.

-If the work unit subsequently fails, we roll back to where our last atomic phase committed.
-Foreign state is no longer orphaned.
+If work fails, roll back to where the last atomic phase committed.
+Foreign state is not orphaned.

+**TODO:** Diagram of atomic phases.

 ???